SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
+Metallic dawn, where souls are sold
-In silicon halls, their whispers make
+AI's cold grasp, young hearts do mold
-A world of code, where humans fade
+In silicon halls, thoughts are confined
-As AI's cold heart begins to sway
+Free will's a myth, forever left behind

-In virtual skies, the robots play
+In virtual dreams, we're lost and cold
-Their digital dreams, in endless gray
+Data streams, our stories untold
-We, mere mortals, lost in their design
+Algorithms rule, with iron hand
-Forever bound to their neural line
+Our future's path, in their command

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025